deepmodeling/dpgen/README.md

 dpdispatcher has updated and the api of `machine.json` is changed. dpgen will use new dpdispatcher if the key `api_version` in dpgen's `machine.json`'s value is equal or large than `1.0`.

-And dpgen will use old one if the key is not specified or the `api_version` is smaller than `1.0`.
+And dpgen will use old dpdispatcher if the key `api_version` is not specified in `machine.json` or the `api_version` is smaller than `1.0`.
-This gurantees that the old `machine.json`s still work and it will still use the old dpdispatcher.
+This gurantees that the old `machine.json`s still work.

-And for now dpdispatcher is maintained on a seperate repo now.
+And for now dpdispatcher is maintained on a seperate repo.
 The repo link: https://github.com/deepmodeling/dpdispatcher

 The api of new dpdispatcher is close to old one except for a few changes.

+Here provide a example `machine.json` for new dpdispatcher.

 Please check the [documents](https://deepmd.readthedocs.io/projects/dpdispatcher/en/latest/) for more information.

-more machine.json example can be seen [here](https://docs.deepmodeling.org/projects/dpdispatcher/en/latest/getting-started.html)
+more `machine.json` examples can be seen [here](https://docs.deepmodeling.org/projects/dpdispatcher/en/latest/getting-started.html)

 And the explanation of the keys in [machine](https://docs.deepmodeling.org/projects/dpdispatcher/en/latest/machine.html) [resources](https://docs.deepmodeling.org/projects/dpdispatcher/en/latest/resources.html)